Dark Mode

 5. Wait For A USCIS Receipt Notice

-After submitting Form I-90, you will receive Form I-797C, Notice of Action, from USCIS, confirming they received your application and filing fee.
+After submitting Form I-90, you will receive Form I-797C, Notice of Action, from USCIS, confirming they received your application and filing fee — check out the timeframe for receiving a USCIS receipt.
 The notice will contain your case number, which you can use to track the status of your application.

-If your Green Card has not yet expired or expired within the last year, Form I-797C will grant you a validity extension of 24 months.
+Form I-797C will grant you a validity extension of 24 months if you:

 6. Attend A Biometric Appointment